Mass sell-off in Spain's Bankia hit small investors

 But while they had hoped the move would help them recoup part of their money, they instead saw how the new shares, initially valued at 1.35 euro each and which they cannot exchange until next Tuesday, lost 51.4 percent on the day to close at 0.68 euro.

-While analysts had widely expected the share price to drop and adjust to 1.35 euro before the bank received 15.5 billion euros ($20 billion) of fresh funds, the abnormally high trading volume registered on Thursday raised eyebrows at the stock market regulator.
+While analysts had widely expected the share price to drop and adjust to 1.35 euro before the bank received 15.5 billion euros (13.2 billion pounds) of fresh funds, the abnormally high trading volume registered on Thursday raised eyebrows at the stock market regulator.

 In a statement, the Comision Nacional del Mercado de Valores (CNMV) said it would be looking closely at the trades to establish if some of them were in breach of market rules.